Authentication

 codebolt-cli listagents

 If you're authenticated, this will display your agents.
-If not, you'll receive an authentication error.
+If not, you'll receive an authentication error prompting you to login.

 Logout